Historian of science, empire and print

 Second, I am beginning a

-on the global history of science and print, with a particular focus on evolution and the useful knowledge movement in the nineteenth century.
+on the global history of science and print, with a particular focus on the useful knowledge movement in the nineteenth century.

 I am also an advocate of